 Within walking distance from the centre of town you can avoid having to drive, look for parking, and any car seat battles.
 Parking at the hotel is an extra cost, however reception was happy to point out several near-by streets with free parking- which was never an issue to find.
 Upon request a cot was provided at no additional cost and set up before arrival.

-It’s important to note additional amenities such as a mini fridge and kitchenette are useful for storing baby food, milk, and cleaning bottles.
-You can also save on extra costs by preparing your own meals.
+It’s important to note additional amenities such as a mini-fridge and kitchenette are useful for storing baby food, milk, and cleaning bottles.
+You can also save on extra costs by preparing your meals.

 Short Day Trips from Queenstown for Families

-Fat Badgers: The home of hand rolled and tossed pizza.
-These massive New York style pizzas are a perfect option for families to share.
-Fat Badgers also offers high chairs and several children food options.
+Fat Badgers: The home of hand-rolled and tossed pizza.
+These massive New York-style pizzas are a perfect option for families to share.
+Fat Badgers also offers high chairs and several children’s food options.

-Ferburger: Undeniable the most popular eatery, there is ALWAYS a line here.
+Fergburger: Undeniable the most popular eatery, there is ALWAYS a line here.
 So expect a bit of a wait.
-Also it is best to grab your burger to go and take a short walk to Earnslaw Park and make a picnic out of it.
+Also, it is best to grab your burger to go and take a short walk to Earnslaw Park and make a picnic out of it.

-Paddy Gaddy: A unique restaurant offering Southwest Asian Cuisine, Paddy Gaddy is centrally located in Mall street.
-This restaurant is more of a “sit down” atmosphere, but the service was wonderful and accomodating for a young family.
+Paddy Gaddy: Centrally located in Mall street, Paddy Gaddy is A unique restaurant offering Southwest Asian Cuisine.
+This restaurant is more of a “sit down” atmosphere, but the service was wonderful and accommodating for a young family.
 A high chair was placed at the table upon request.